Safeguarding

 The Gap (Midlands) is fully committed to safeguarding and promoting the welfare of young people and children.
 We understand the role we play in safeguarding the youngest, and most vulnerable members of our community.

 We recognise that this is the responsibility of everyone and we all, trustees, staff, volunteers and visitors, have an important role to play.
-As a Charity we must have regard to current legislation when carrying our duties to safeguard and promote the welfare of young people.
+As a Charity we must have regard to current legislation when carrying out our duties to safeguard and promote the welfare of young people.
 It is the role of the Trustees to ensure that the appropriate mechanisms are in place to assist staff and volunteers to understand and discharge their roles and responsibilities as set out in current legislation with regard to safeguarding young people.

 We firmly believe that: